First Visit FAQ

 Do I have to complete a waiver form?

-Yes, All climbers, course participants, and individuals operating a safety system, must sign Earth Treks’ Waiver with Bouldering and Facility Orientation.
-Climbers under 18 years of age must have the release form and orientations signed by their parent or court appointed guardian.
+Yes, All climbers, course participants, and individuals operating a safety system, must sign Earth Treks’ Waiver with Bouldering and Facility Orientation and watch a Bouldering Orientation Video.
+Climbers under 18 years of age must have the waiver form and orientations signed by their parent or court appointed guardian.

 I'm new to climbing, can I just drop in and start climbing?

 With the exception of the waiver form and bouldering orientation video, there is no restriction for someone to just come in and climb.
 Climbing is a thrilling and rewarding sport that can be enjoyed by all ages and experience levels.
 But to climb the tall walls with ropes, someone who has passed our Belay Safety Check must belay for you… and of course it’s easier to find a partner if you can belay for them as well.
 By taking an introductory lesson first, you’ll build the necessary skills to pass our Belay Safety Check and start climbing in the gym whenever you want!
 If you want to get started without a class, check out our weekend Open Climb service.

 Belaying is the act of managing a rope to protect a climber.
 The belayer is there to control the slack in the safety system, catch a climber if they fall, and lower them down when they’re finished climbing.
 It’s a crucial skill to learn and refine, and one of the first skills we teach in our Introduction to Climbing class.

 How do I pass the Belay Safety Check?